-California Sister Carolyn Buhs serves as librarian for the Solidarity Teacher Training College in Yambio, South Sudan.
+California Sister Carolyn Buhs, SNDdeN serves as a teacher and librarian for the Solidarity Teacher Training College in Yambio, South Sudan.
 She, along with members of other religious congregations, form the Solidarity With South Sudan organization.
 They live in several communities across the country where they train teachers, nurses, midwives, local farmers and community leaders.

 The government of South Sudan has mandated that all schools move from an Arabic pattern of education, which was imposed by in the 1950’s, to English as the medium of education.
 Solidarity for South Sudan has delivered training and English language courses to more than 2000 existing teachers, and constructed two teacher training colleges, including in Yambio, where Sr. Carolyn is based.
 Unfortunately, the other teacher training college in Malakal is not currently operating as it has been totally looted and severely damaged in the civil unrest.
 If you would like to make a U.S.-based tax-deductible donation to support the work of Solidarity With South Sudan, please visit: www.solidarityfriends.org